lachlan-ibm/ibmvia_autoconf/docs/base.rst

 System wide settings such as LMI log file configuration, account management and advanced tuning parameters.

 To set system administrator settings use the ``admin_config`` key.
-A complete list of the available configuration properties can be found `here <https://lachlan-ibm.github.io/pyisva>`_.
+A complete list of the available configuration properties can be found `here <https://lachlan-ibm.github.io/pyivia>`_.
 An example configuration is:

-.. autoclass:: src.verify_access_autoconf.configure.ISVA_Configurator.Admin_Config
+.. autoclass:: src.ibmvia_autoconf.configure.ISVA_Configurator.Admin_Config
    :members:
    :undoc-members: